Jc2018-CC/CSA/README.md

 ### Harsh Panchal
  - Team Leader + Created the expression parser
- - Antisocial and doesn't know how to make friends
+ - Antisocial and doesn't know how to make friends outside C4T
- - Likes a weird and obscure text editor called neovim for some reason?
+ - Likes a text editor (older than java!) named neovim for some reason?

 ### Ricky Tran
  - Created pretty much all of the graphing logic